-Streets and other mobility infrastructure safely accommodate all people and modes of travel in an attractive and comfortable setting.

-their adjacent land use so that transportation facilities align with the level and type of mobility anticipated.
+Streets and other mobility infrastructure safely accommodate all people and modes of travel in an attractive and comfortable setting. • Streets are planned and designed based on their adjacent land use so that transportation facilities align with the level and type of mobility anticipated.

-- C2.5.1 Incorporate Complete Street principles in road retrofits and new construction, supported by City standards, guidelines, and best practices. - C2.5.2 In road projects, include improvements to walking, rolling, cycling, transit, goods movement, and streetscapes and support a human scale environment. - C2.5.3 Require future development to implement street oriented design approaches that support vibrant and accessible streetscapes.

-C2.5.4Ensure access for all travel modes through the development process, prioritizing walking, cycling, transit, and goods movement.
+- C2.5.1 Incorporate Complete Street principles in road retrofits and new construction, supported by City standards, guidelines, and best practices. - C2.5.2 In road projects, include improvements to walking, rolling, cycling, transit, goods movement, and streetscapes and support a human scale environment. - C2.5.3 Require future development to implement street oriented design approaches that support vibrant and accessible streetscapes. - C2.5.4 Ensure access for all travel modes through the development process, prioritizing walking, cycling, transit, and goods movement. - C2.5.5 Maximize the use of the existing road right-of-way system before building new facilities or acquiring new lands. - C2.5.6 Work with the Ministry of Transportation and Infrastructure to operate and maintain a transportation network that supports the needs of the community and the region, and aligns mobility and land use goals.